jleal/TestChooser/README.md

 #TestChooser
 A Sublime Text 2 plugin for quickly executing a RSpec & Cucumber commands in [iTerm](http://iterm.sourceforge.net/) or Apple's Terminal.
+This version allows you to use the rspec rake command as well.

 ## Description
 It first checks the current file to see that it is either a "feature" or "spec" file.
 If so, it reads the file looking for "it", "describe", "context" or "scenario" keywords that are at the beginning of a line.